ArcaneCat-MC/Releases/README.md

 ### 2: Maintenance
 > Server needs to be whitelisted due to crashing Caused by too many skript variables
 ### 3: Migrating
-> Currently Migrating The Server to Java From Skript
+> Currently Migrating The Server from skript to java